- Operating Procedure #1 – Workshop/Presentation Guidelines for Payment of Fees.

 Charitable donations made by the WROT Local Executive on behalf of the membership must benefit local children and/or those charities acknowledged by ETFO.
 (Dec.
 2009)

 Donations will be done twice per year, just prior to the December Holiday Break and at the end of June, if funds are available.
-An Executive member can bring the request for a donation, to the attention of the Executive, at any time when extenuating circumstance might facilitate such a request.
+An Executive member can bring the request for a donation, to the attention of the Executive, at any time when extenuating circumstances might facilitate such a request.

 The amount for each charitable donation will not exceed $200.00.
 In cases where ETFO appeals for funds to support natural disasters, etc, the amount approved by the Executive shall not exceed $500.00.
 All remaining monies in the Donations line of the budget shall be remitted to ETFO for the Humanity Fund by June 30th, with the amount not exceeding $5,000.00 as per the Constitution & Bylaws.